 The general SSN (Social Security Numbers) numbers are created by 9 digits with two dashes.
 The pattern is AAA-BB-CCCC.
 When we want to make a list of SSNs in an Excel worksheet, we may want to remove the dashes in some cases.
 Microsoft Excel offers several ways to do it.
 This article will guide you with 4 quick and effective methods to remove dashes from SSN in Excel with sharp steps and smart illustrations.

-4 Quick Methods to Remove Dashes from SSN in Excel
+How to Remove Dashes from SSN in Excel: 4 Quick Methods

 Method 1: Apply Find and Replace Tool to Erase Dashes from SSN in Excel